City-of-Helsinki/ml_federated_customer_journey/README.md

 ## Copyright
-{% include note.html content='Edit the year and author below according to your project!' %}

 Copyright 2021 City-of-Helsinki.
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.